hangoeun16/hangoeun16.github.io/_courses/INM713/lecture-01-part1.markdown

 The right-side is the simple visualisation of the three triples in the left-side.
 Notice that Charles III is object in the triple (England, has king, Charles III) and the subject in the triple (CharlesIII, born year, 1948).
 It is not a problem at all, and this kind of situation frequently happens.

-While subject and object are nodes of the graph, node can be 3 different kinds.
+While subject and object are nodes of the graph, node can be of 3 different types:
-  - resource (Internationalised/Uniform Resource Identifier): a concept that people/user/program want to describe.
+  - resource with unique identifiers (Internationalised/Uniform Resource Identifier): a concept that people/user/program want to describe.
 Unlike a blank node, it has a unique identifier.
   - literal: a value of certain type such as string, number, date
-  - blank node: a resource without unique identifier (annonymous)
+  - blank node: a resource without unique identifier (anonymous)

 #### Resource Identifier
 We can use both Uniform Resource Identifier (URI) and International Resource Identifier (IRI) to identify our resource.
-While URI and IRI are similar, IRI can be understood as international version of URI: URI uses ASCII and IRI uses unicode, which allows broader support.

 #### URI
 URI is a string of characters that identify particular resource, following the predefined set of syntax rules.